EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Website

 Finally, we create a basic website, where reviews can be rated from 1 to 5.
-The app utilizes the transformer model, since it was the one that gave the best performance.
-The code for the app can be found here: [`app.py`](WEBSITE/app.py).
-The website is accessible in this link: **PLACEHOLDER**  ehehxd
+Once we have trained our models, we can actually implement an app with Flask.The app utilizes the transformer model, since it was the one that gave the best performance.
+You can find the code for the Flask app here: [`app.py`](WEBSITE/app.py).

-Here's how the website works:
+Below you can see how it looks:

 <div align="center">
     <img src="WEBSITE/example.gif" alt="Gif" width="500"/>
 </div>

+# Conclusion

+Leave a star if you found this guide usefull 😃